Trends

 Does the proportion of NDIS participants who feel able to advocate (stand up) for themselves vary between states and territories?

 The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who feel able to advocate (stand up) for themselves, grouped by Australian states and territories.
-In 2022–23 Q3, in the Australian Capital Territory, 46% of NDIS participants felt able to advocate for themselves, compared with 32% in the Northern Territory.
+In 2025–26 Q2, 49% of NDIS participants in the Australian Capital Territory and 37% in both Queensland and Western Australia felt able to advocate for themselves.

 Source: